servicetitan/Stl.Fusion/README.md

   which usually reside only in a code that applies low-level mutations (e.g. on your backend services applying changes to the DB).

-- Finally, Fusion's dependency graph can be **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**: since Fusion-backed call result is "observable" under the hood, the act of "observation" can be extended to remote results.
+- Finally, Fusion's dependency graph can be **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**: since any Fusion-backed call result is "observable" under the hood, the act of "observation" can be extended to remote results.
-  And Fusion does this completely transparently for you as well - by providing *invalidation-aware caching RPC clients* for any Fusion-based service.
+  And Fusion does this completely transparently as well - by providing *invalidation-aware caching RPC clients* for any Fusion-based service.

 "Invalidation-aware" part means such clients auto-subscribe to the